Niger

 Terrorism in Niger

-Terrorists are very likely to try and carry out attacks in Niger.
+Terrorists are very likely to try to carry out attacks in Niger.

 There is a heightened risk of attack in Niamey.
 Attacks could be indiscriminate and occur without warning, including in places visited by foreigners.
-You should be especially vigilant and where possible avoid places frequented by foreigners, such as:
+You should be especially vigilant and where possible avoid places visited by foreign nationals, such as:

 There may be a heightened risk of attack during election periods and religious festivals including the month of Ramadan.